FRC-UK-dotcom/CODEx-Toolkit/README.md

-### FRC Parse and Load Tools
+# FRC Parse and Load Tools

-This repository contains Python scripts for performing initial analysis of ESEF filings.
-The scripts work on a local copy of the filings.xbrl.org filing repository and produce a JSON file containing various datapoints for each filing.
-This JSON file is intended to be used as an input for further analysis.
+This repository contains Python scripts for parsing UK ixbrl files and loading them into sql database.
+The scripts use the Arelle parser to breakdown the iXBRL.

 ## Dependencies

-The analysis tools depends on Arelle, and the Python `lxml` module.  `lxml` can be installed with:
+The tools depend on Arelle, and the Python `lxml` module.  `lxml` can be installed with:

 ```